Stephen Nasse: Other racing

-Nasse has said that he originally aspired to be a high-level NASCAR driver, but that the organization lost its luster for boring racing, empty stands and vanilla personalities.
+Nasse has said that he originally aspired to be a high-level NASCAR driver, but decided against it due to what he called "boring racing, empty stands and vanilla personalities".
 As an alternative, Nasse said that he would like to run in a World of Outlaws Late Model with personalities like Scott Bloomquist.

 Personal life

 When not racing, Nasse works as a foundation builder for residential construction.
 He is a casual iRacing player.
 Other hobbies of his include bass fishing in his hometown.